Anton Nedyalkov: FC Dallas

 On 21 December 2017, Nedyalkov completed a move to Major League Soccer club FC Dallas for a fee of $1.5 million plus bonuses.
 He was given the number 6 shirt.
 Nedyalkov made his league debut in a 3–0 home win at Toyota Stadium against Seattle Sounders FC on 18 March 2018, playing full 90 minutes as a left-back.
 He assisted Roland Lamah for the third goal in the game.

 Ludogorets Razgrad

 On 23 June 2018, after six months in the United States, Dallas announced that Nedyalkov would return to Bulgaria and sign a contract with Bulgarian champions Ludogorets Razgrad for an undisclosed fee.
 Later that day Ludogorets officially announced the transfer of Nedyalkov, signing with his favorite number 3 shirt.

 On 23 June 2021, Nedyalkov was announced as the new captain of the team, after Svetoslav Dyakov left the club.
-On 12 March 2023, he sustained an injury in the 3–2 home win over Cherno More in a league match, which required surgery and kept him out of action until 22 October 2023 when he played in the 0–0 away draw with Arda.
+On 12 March 2023, he completed the full 90 minutes in the 3–2 home win over Cherno More in a league match, but it was subsequently revealed that Nedyalkov will have to undergo surgery, which kept him out of action until 22 October 2023 when he played in the 0–0 away draw with Arda.
+On 22 January 2026, Nedyalkov was on the pitch over the whole duration of the 0–1 away loss against Rangers in a UEFA Europa League match, thus making his 82nd European tournaments appearance for Ludogorets, surpassing former teammate Cosmin Moți.
+He is also the Bulgarian player with the most matches played for clubs from his home country in European competitions (Nedyalkov has two appearances for Litex Lovech in 2014 under his belt as well).